casangi/casadocs/docs/_files/calibration-and-visibility-data/single-dish-calibration/single-dish-data-calibration-and-reduction.rst

          :name: single-dish-data-calibration-and-reduction

-      Generally, the calibration of ALMA single-dish data requires essentially only two steps - the application of the $T_{sys}$ calibration, and the application of the "sky" calibration (i.e.
-      OFF).
-With just these steps, the product is $T_A^*$ in units of Kelvin.
-While the steps are described in detail here, an example of the full single-dish calibration process can be found in the `M100 Band 3 Single Dish
+      Generally, the calibration of ALMA single-dish data requires essentially only two steps - the application of the Tsys\ :math:`T_{sys}` calibration, and the application of the "sky" calibration (i.e. OFF).
+With just these steps, the product is T∗A\ :math:`T_A^*` in units of Kelvin.
+While the steps are described in detail here, an example of the full single-dish calibration process can be found in the `M100 Band 3 Single Dish CASAguide <https://casaguides.nrao.edu/index.php/M100_Band3_SingleDish_4.3>`__.
-      CASAguide <https://casaguides.nrao.edu/index.php/M100_Band3_SingleDish_4.3>`__.

       In the following description, we refer to data in the ALMA-native